myceles/myceles.github.io/index.md

 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our Service.

-Examples of Cookies we use:
+### Examples of Cookies we use:

 Session Cookies.
 We use Session Cookies to operate our Service.
 Preference Cookies.
 We use Preference Cookies to remember your preferences and various settings.
 Security Cookies.
 We use Security Cookies for security purposes.
 Use of Data

-Restricted uses the collected data for various purposes:
+## Our applications uses the collected data for various purposes:

 To provide and maintain the Service
 To notify you about changes to our Service